-- 1. A spreadsheet is sent by the Trust to the SLT and attendance officer detailing weekly and annual (cumulative) attendance and punctuality to date. - 2.
-Attendance/punctuality is discussed by classroom teachers.
+- 1. A spreadsheet is sent by the Trust to the SLT and Senior Attendance Champion detailing weekly and annual (cumulative) attendance and punctuality to date. - 2.
+Attendance and punctuality is discussed by classroom teachers.
 Any attendance/punctuality trends noticed by classroom teachers are passed immediately to the SLT. - 3.
 Contact is made with parents on the first day of absence for any child absence not reported.
-'N' codes are used to indicate that the child is absent for a reason not yet provided; these N codes are reported to the SLT and Welfare and Pastoral Lead daily.
-Any N codes not established after a week are recorded as an unauthorised absence. - 4.
-Weekly reports are sent to the SLT detailing weekly absences and the attendance of those absent pupils to date. - 5.
-Half-termly attendance reports are completed to analyse trends and identify and pupils who are persistently absent.
-Potential actions/strategies to boost attendance are considered at this time. - 6.
-If a pupil's attendance falls below 95%, the school will likely take appropriate action to support parents/carers to help improve attendance.
-Full details of these actions can be seen below in Appendix 1.
+'N' codes are used to indicate that the child is absent for a reason not yet provided; these N codes are reported to the SLT and Senior Attendance Champion daily. - 4.
+Contact is made to the parents of any children marked using the N code.
+Any N codes not established after a week are recorded as an unauthorised absence.